plus3it/watchmaker/docs/findings/el8.md

 - The scanner is looking for files that have mode-zero for their "all" field regardless of owning-directory's mode-setting: in this case, the result is _technically_ a correct finding but, from an _effective_ security perspective is non-problematic
 - The scanner may be confused if the "failed" file's group-permission is zero: in this case, the result is simply not valid

+# Configure Multiple DNS Servers in `/etc/resolv.conf`

+**Expected Finding:**

+When deploying EL8 systems into environments with highly-available DNS servers, the system will typically only have _one_ DNS server configured.